 Moving into the future, Kelt Capital will continue to look for talent throughout the country and help support them to achieve their ambitions.

 Kelt Capital has entered into a sponsorship arrangement with aspiring rower Jonte Wright.
 The sponsorship aims to empower him to reach his goal of becoming a 2024 Olympic Champion.

-Emma won a World Championship Regatta and placed fourth in both the 2012 London and 2016 Rio de Janeiro Olympic Finals.
+Emma won a Gold medal at the 2020 Tokyo Olympics, a World Championship Regatta and placed fourth in both the 2012 London and 2016 Rio de Janeiro Olympic Finals.

 When Sam Kelt met Emma Twigg she was a 16-year old Year 11 Secondary School girl who had dreams of becoming a World and Olympic Single Scull Rowing Champion.
 She did not have access to the financial resources to seriously attempt the challenge.

 Kelt Capital, in conjunction with NZ Rowing, provided a sponsorship package that gave Emma the necessary financial resources to achieve her dream.
 Emma’s boat was the first boat to receive sponsorship in the history of NZ Rowing.

 Kelt Capital became very close to the Twigg family and carefully managed the sponsorship support to ensure Emma had not a single financial worry.

 Mid-way through the programme, and over and above the Kelt Capital sponsorship agreement, Kelt Capital purchased Emma a state of the art world-leading MPacca single scull boat.
 The boat, made in Europe and exported to the UK for her training boat, provided Emma with a leading competitive edge.
 The boat has since been donated to Clive, HB Rowing Club, as their premier single scull boat.